Paul Hubbard (wide receiver)

-Early years
+Early life

 Hubbard played high school football at Widefield High School in Colorado Springs.
 At Widefield High School, he played with Vincent Jackson of the Tampa Bay Buccaneers.

 Professional career

 Buffalo Bills

 Hubbard was signed to the Buffalo Bills practice squad on September 6, 2010.

 He was released by the team on August 28, 2011.

 Winnipeg Blue Bombers

 Hubbard signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL) on May 24, 2012.